UniLACT: Depth-Aware RGB Latent Action Learning for Vision-Language-Action Models

 We conduct ablation studies on the CALVIN ABC\(\rightarrow\)D benchmark.
 We report the average sequence length to assess (a) the effectiveness of various visual modalities, (b) the impact of various output modalities using unified latent actions while pretraining and fine-tuning, and (c) the impact of multi-task and single-task learning.

 \textbf{Impact of visual modality.} Table~\ref{tab:ablation_visual_modality} analyzes how latent actions from different visual modalities contribute to policy learning.
 Both RGB and depth-based latent actions significantly outperform the no-latent baseline, confirming that pretraining provides essential complementary motion priors.
 We further compared \textsc{UniLACT} against a naive multimodal approach where RGB and depth latent actions are learned independently.
 In this setup, the model is trained with alternating supervision, where individual training batches are supervised by either RGB or depth latent actions.
 Although both modalities are used, learning modality-specific latents independently leads to representation inconsistency, resulting in performance drop compared to individual modalities.
 We also evaluate a UniSkill-style variant (\textit{Unified}) that learns only a joint latent space without modality-specific latents.
-While \textit{Unified} improves over \textit{RGB+Depth}, the best results are achieved by \textsc{UniLACT} achieves superior performance by jointly learning representations in a shared latent space while retaining modality-specific latents.
+While \textit{Unified} improves over \textit{RGB+Depth}, the best results are achieved by \textsc{UniLACT} (Unified + Modality-specific), which jointly aligns RGB and depth in a shared latent space while retaining modality-specific latents.

 \textbf{Impact of different output modalities.} Next, we study whether pretraining and fine-tuning should predict all three latent types (RGB, depth, and unified) or only the unified latent.
 Table~\ref{tab:ablation_input_output} shows that pretraining with cross-modal targets (\( \mathrm{U}\!\rightarrow\!\{\mathrm{U},\mathrm{R},\mathrm{D}\} \)) and fine-tuning only on the unified latent (\( \mathrm{U}\!\rightarrow\!\mathrm{U} \)) yield the best results.
 This suggests that cross-modal supervision enriches the latent space during pretraining, while a compact unified target at fine-tuning leads to more effective action prediction.
 Note that all models are trained for a fixed number of iterations to ensure a fair comparison.